VET Program Approval and Maintenance Procedure

 4. Course Approval Committee to consider the application:

-• If not approved Program Manager, Curriculum Quality Leader, Head of Centre to be notified of reasons for rejection.
+• If not approved Program Manager and Associate Director to be notified of reasons for rejection.

 G.